 How can I find who has cited a specific author or work?

-Cited reference searching is available in indexes such as CINAHL, Communication and Mass Media Index, Sociological Abstracts, Elsevier Science Direct as well as many full-text searchable database.
-Any full text database may offer the possibility of retrieving items cited in the bibliography that match the search strategy keywords.
-The Oviatt Library does not have a subscription to the ISI Web of Science databases or to Elsevier Scopus due to budgetary constraints.
+Cited reference searching is available in indexes such as CINAHL, Communication and Mass Media Index, Sociological Abstracts, Elsevier Science Direct as well as many full-text searchable databases.
+Any full-text database may offer the possibility of retrieving items cited in the bibliography that match the search strategy keywords.
+The Oviatt Library also has access to ISI Web of Science.
 Free resources are available on the Web:

 - Google Scholar: a free web search engine, also helps identify cited references in open access journal articles and on websites.
 Read more About Google Scholar and details of searching cited references